jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

   font-size: 0.9em;
   line-height: 1.45;
 ">
-  <strong>* Note:</strong> Unlike the historical cost figures presented above, which are expressed
-  in inflation-adjusted 2024 dollars, the figures in this section use current dollars.
+  <strong>* Note:</strong> Unlike the historical cost figures presented above, which are expressed in inflation-adjusted 2024 dollars, the figures in this section use current dollars.
+Estimating real costs of planned stadiums requires speculation, because future inflation is unknown.
-  Future inflation is unknown, so the costs of planned stadiums cannot yet be converted into comparable real-dollar values.
 </div>

  Los Angeles's SoFi Stadium is an outlier in terms of its high costs, hosting two teams, and as a privately funded venue.
 The remaining stadiums show a continuation of the escalating cost trend, with expenditures reaching $3 billion.
 The average public contribution for these facilities exceeds $1 billion, ranging from $750 million to $1.8 billion.
 Cost information for a new Denver Broncos stadium has not been announced.